Damzwan/sketchmate/docs/CODE_QUALITY_AUDIT.md

 - Non-draw `any` under 150 (from 309).
 Draw untouched.
 - Zero `@ts-expect-error` outside `src/draw`.
 - Clone detector: no cross-file 6-line duplicate outside generated code.
-- No SFC over 400 lines except the seven listed, and none of those over 600.
+- No SFC at or above 400 lines.
 - `src/store` and `src/composables` have real test coverage; draw is under 70%
   of the suite.
 - Every `<img>` lazy-loaded with intrinsic dimensions.